 They often say that beauty is in the eye of the beholder.
 But most will agree that Cavaliers are beautiful.

 - Their coats are soft and silky, much like velvet.
-They have hair but not so much that they need regular visits to the groomer.
+They have hair, but not so much that they need regular visits to the groomer.

 - They are often called the wash 'n wear dogs—for good reason.
-A good sized sink or bathtub is all that is needed to clean them.
+A good-sized sink or bathtub is all that is needed to clean them.

-- Additionally, they don't have an oily coat so most people that are allergic to dogs will not have adverse reactions to this breed.
+- Additionally, they don't have an oily coat, so most people that are allergic to dogs will not have adverse reactions to this breed.
 This also ensures that they don't have that dreaded "dog smell" that many other breeds have a day or so after their bath.
 We call them clean dogs for a reason.

 - They are easily maintained and aren't overly fond of dirty things.
-But that being said they are still, at the end of the day, dogs.
+But that being said, they are still, at the end of the day, dogs.

-Brains and beauty.
-Cavaliers have loads of both.
+Brains and beauty—Cavaliers have loads of both.

 - They are extremely tuned in to their humans.
-As one of the cleverest breeds there is today, it is hard to not spoil them.
+As one of the cleverest breeds there is today, it is hard not to spoil them.

 - They are so smart that they aren't afraid to use their good looks to get what they want.
-Just one look into those big brown soulful eyes and we melt.
+Just one look into those big brown soulful eyes, and we melt.
 You'll find yourself asking what you can get for them.
 A treat, maybe?
 A belly rub?
 A nice walk?
 They have us figured out and can get us to jump through hoops with a slight tilt of the head and a blink of the eye.

-- I'm not saying they are overachievers, because they aren't.
+- I'm not saying they are overachievers because they aren't.
 This is one of their most endearing qualities.
 In fact, if you arrive home bushwhacked and tired, they aren't going to demand 50 rounds of ball toss.
-They will wag their tail non-stop and just want to snuggle, if that's okay with you.
+They will wag their tail non-stop and just want to snuggle if that's okay with you.

 When considering the various components of personality, we come to what we call temperament.
-There are many facets of the personality but the Cavalier has an overwhelmingly positive number of attributes.
+There are many facets of the personality, but the Cavalier has an overwhelmingly positive number of attributes.
 I'll describe a few of the more common ones.
 Please realize that this is not an exhaustive list and that each individual dog will respond to its environment as well.

 - Sensitivity and understanding are highly developed traits in the cavalier.
 If you are sick in bed, they will be your constant companion.
 They are also often therapy dogs.

 - Compassion for other creatures.
 I have seen them walk right on past some chickens foraging around—I don't think they would harm a flea.
 There have been rare occasions where I have found mice in their mouths, yet the mouse hasn't been harmed.
-Of course they weren't giving the mouse up easily either.
+Of course, they weren't giving the mouse up easily either.

 - They adapt their play to what or whomever they are interacting with.
-They are equally happy sitting with the children while they play with their toys, or hiking up a long winding trail in the mountains
+They are equally happy sitting with the children while they play with their toys or hiking up a long winding trail in the mountains.

 - Their temperament truly allows them to be the perfect companion and lap warmer—which is what they do best.

 It can make a bad situation good or visa-versa.
-With this breed however, their attitude is easy going and well mannered.
-This is why so many people take them with them almost everywhere they go, because they are so well behaved in public.
+With this breed, however, their attitude is easy-going and well-mannered.
+This is why so many people take them with them almost everywhere they go because they are so well behaved in public.

 - They don't bark at other dogs or show any signs of aggression.
 That is actually foreign to them (aggression).

 - When sitting at a coffee shop one day, I was just observing my dog that was with me, and it dawned on me that she was waiting for the folks at another table to come over and say hello to her.
 She sat there wagging her tail, looking directly at them, and yes they did finally come over and introduce themselves to us and to her.
 She was happy with the outcome.
-Patience is a virtue and that day she displayed just how much she has.
+Patience is a virtue, and that day, she displayed just how much she has.

 - Cavaliers also live in the moment, which is a wonderfully refreshing reminder of how we need more in our daily lives.
 They don't live in the past and hold grudges.
 Nor do they live in dreams of the future.
 They simply enjoy the moment as they are, in the present.

 Above and beyond all of the aforementioned qualities that make these such an outstanding dog, the number one quality is love.
 They love everyone and everything.
 They are love sponges.
 They have buckets of love.
 The sayings go on and on.